Skip Navigation

 A detailed explanation of components of a complete application for academic programs is available on the Application page.

-Students must have completed a bachelor’s or professional degree (or equivalent) to be able to apply for either the Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy.
+Students must have completed a bachelor’s or professional degree (or equivalent) to be able to apply for either the Master of Science in Energy (MSE) or Certificate in Energy.

 For further information on application components, visit the Texas A&M Graduate Application Information website.